shwetantkumar/minima-website/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+You can find out **more info** about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

+- A
+- B
+- C

+1. A
+2. B
+3. C

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /